About this blog

 - the tools used to manage all the components

-- the processes (like ITIL) that make everything run smoothly.
+- the processes (like DEVOPS and ITIL) that (sometimes) make everything run smoothly